ghalactic/github-release-from-tag/README.md

 ```

 ### GitHub token

-Generally speaking, **you do not need to supply this action with a custom GitHub
-token** unless you run into some kind of permissions issue, which should not
-happen under normal operation.

 By default, this action uses [automatic token authentication] to obtain the
 token used to manage releases.
 If for some reason you want to supply a different